-As it is the last day, we have to bid goodbye to the guest as visit in Nepal comes to the end for this time.
+As it is the last day, we have to bid goodbye to the guest as a visit to Nepal comes to the end of this time.
 If you have time enough, you can have sightseeing and purchasing the token of love from Nepal.
 Before 3 hours of scheduled flight, our Sherpa Expedition and Trekking representatives will take you to the TIA.
 We hope you will be planning for another adventure-trip while you are on returning back to your homeland.
 You can extend your Nepal stay if you have time and money too.

 - Seasonable Sleeping bag and down Jacket (If you need it but has to be returned after the trek)

 - Duffle bag (We will provide duffle bag during the trek Sherpa Expedition & Trekking need to be returned after the trek)

 - A wind and waterproof thin layered jacket (Must have for morning and evening above 3,000m)